Telephony

 21-07: Override Password (walking PIN) for supervisors

-Give general staff a limited class, supervisors an override PIN.
+Give staff a limited class.
+Give supervisors an override PIN.

 21-13: ISDN/SIP Calling Party Number

-• Select Extension → Set CLI digits per carrier format
+• Select Extension → set CLI per carrier format

 • Save